-Optimum Nutrition is a nutritional supplement company focusing on creating products that help you build muscle, gain mass, lose weight, increase endurance and better perform in sports.
-Optimum Nutrition claims to offer products that help in various stages including pre-workout, post-workout, strength support and foundational support.
+Optimum Nutrition is a nutritional supplement company focusing on creating products that help you build muscle, gain mass, lose weight, increase endurance, and perform better in sports.
+Optimum Nutrition claims to offer products that help in various stages, including pre-workout, post-workout, strength support, and foundational support.
 However, with ingredients like soy and artificial sweeteners included in their formulas, we wonder about the overall quality.

 Our research team set out to determine if the ingredients in the various Optimum Nutrition products can actually help or support increased muscle strength, help muscles recover as well as gain energy to help push you through every set.
 This is a summary of what our researchers found.

 What is Optimum Nutrition Gold Standard 100% Whey?

 Optimum Nutrition Gold Standard 100% is a whey protein supplement containing whey protein, branched-chain amino acids (BCAAs), digestive enzymes, and vitamins.

 Gold Standard, 100% Whey, was introduced by parent company Glanbia as a dietary aide in 1986, and at first, glance, doesn’t appear to contain artificial ingredients – seemingly a plus.
 Optimum Nutrition Gold Standard is available to purchase at local health stores and on the official website.